balderdashy/sails-docs/Developer-Guide:-DB-Adapters.md

 }
 ```

-And finally, some boilerplate for the adapter, which I'll explain in the next section.
+And finally, some boilerplate for the adapter, which I'll explain later.
 Note that some of this may be different for your adapter, but this is a good general starting point.
 You can also refer to the other adapters (sails-mysql, sails-dirty, and sails-mongo) to get a feel for how they vary:

 ```
 /*---------------------------------------------------------------